jeka-dev/jeka/docs/faq.md

 Nothing prevents to use JeKa in conjunction of Maven or Gradle in the same project, except that in IDE, synchronisation may interfere between the 2 systems.

-To avoid that, JeKa proposes a simple solution :
+To avoid that, JeKa proposes a simple solution.
+In your existing Maven/Gradle project do :

-1. Creates the project in IDE as you normally do for Maven or Gradle
-2. Execute : `jeka base: scaffold`.
+1. Execute : `jeka base: scaffold`.
 This generates the folder/file structure for JeKa
+2. Execute `jeka intellij: jekaSrcAsModule` in root dir

-3. Add `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` in *jeka.properties* file.
+This will add a property `@intellij.imlFile=jeka-src/.idea/jeka-src.iml` in your *jeka.properties* file.
-4. Execute : `jeka intellij: iml`.
-The iml file should be created under *jeka-src* folder.
-5. Execute : `jeka intellij: initProject`.
-To create a module according the generated iml file.

 !!! note
     'jeka-src' should now live in its own Intellij module.
-If your IDE does not reflect this state after executing step 5, just close and re-open the project.
+If your IDE does not reflect this state, just close and re-open the project.

 Now *jeka-src* live in its own IntelliJ module.
 Simply execute `jeka intellij: iml`to sync JeKa without impacting Maven/Gradle.